 Cider vinegar yields a mild mustard with subtle sweetness and a big acid punch

-The other key element here is salt.
+The other key element is salt.
 Add salt!
-I do a few teaspoons of coarse sea salt; it's important for making the flavors pop.
+It's important for making the flavors pop.

-This is the first of two times when you'll let your mustard rest and develop.
-A shorter aging process yields a hotter flavor; a longer aging process yields a more mellow flavor.
-I do either two or three days; I wouldn't leave it for much more than that since it's not refrigerated.
+This is the first of two times when you'll let your homemade mustard rest and develop.
+A shorter aging process yields a more assertive flavor, whereas a longer aging process yields a more mellow flavor.
+You can age your mustard at this stage for up to several days (I usually do 2-3 days); I wouldn't leave it for much more than that since it's not refrigerated.

-You're now ready to blend.
-I do this with an immersion blender right in the measuring cup since it's easy.
-A high-power blender could work too, but it may blend very quickly, so keep a close eye on it if you want to retain some whole seeds.
+After your mustard ages for a few days, you're ready to blend it.
+If you have an immersion blender, use that; it will be the easiest option and will give you the most control over the texture of the mustard.
+A high-power blender can work too, but the mustard will blend very quickly, so keep a close eye on it if you want to retain some whole seeds.

-Once again, you have options here.
-You can do a complete blend into a very smooth consistency for that ballpark mustard feel (in that case, go crazy with the high power blender).
-You can omit the blending all together for a whole grain texture, which is certainly interesting although it doesn't work well as a dip.
+Once again, you have options.
+You can do a complete blend into a very smooth consistency for that ballpark mustard feel.
+You can omit the blending all together for a whole grain texture, which is interesting although it doesn't work well as a dip.
 Or you can do a partial blend to make a coherent spread that still has whole grains in it.
-My preference is to blend it about 50-75% of the way, but this is part of the fun and how you'll make your own unique product.
+My preference is to blend it about 50-75% of the way, but this is part of the fun and how you'll create your own unique mustard recipe.
+Transfer it into glass jars, cap them tightly, and put them in the fridge.

-One other important point: resist the temptation and don't taste it yet!
-Mustard is often quite bitter at this point in the process and you won't be happy.
+One important point: resist the temptation to taste it.
+Mustard is often quite bitter at this point in the process.

-As written, this procedure is NOT for storage outside the fridge.
-Your mustard is not properly sanitized, canned, etc, to live in the pantry.
+As written, this mustard recipe is NOT for storage outside the fridge.
+Your homemade mustard is not properly sanitized and canned for storage in the pantry.
 It can last in the fridge for months (especially for a vinegar base) but should never be stored outside the fridge.
-If you give it as a gift, make sure this point is made clear.
+If you give it as a gift, make sure you let the recipient know.

-This is really the coolest part about making your own mustard at home!
+This is really the coolest part about making your own homemade mustard!
 Between varying your seed blend, your liquid, and your texture, the possibilities are endless.
-A few classic combinations to help you get started:
+A few combinations to help you get started:

 Yellow seeds + white vinegar + full blend = classic, approachable ballpark mustard